yipmunallen/fourth-milestone-project/README.md

 1. [Deployment](#deployment)
 1. [Credits](#credits)

+## Project Summary

+This project is my fourth and final milestone project (Full Stack Frameworks With Django) for the Code Institute Diploma in Software Development.

+The purpose of the project is to build a full-stack site based around business logic used to control a centrally-owned dataset
+, setting up an authentication mechanism and providing paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.

+I have created an e-commerce site where customers can purchase items and user engagement is encouraged through blog posts and the ability to leave reviews and comments.

+The site has a responsive design so that it can be viewed easily on mobile and desktop.

 ## UX

-The purpose of this project is to create an e-commerce site where customers can purchase items and user engagement is encouraged through blog posts and the ability to leave reviews and comments.

-The site should have a responsive design so that it can be viewed easily on mobile and desktop.

 ### User Stories